 Located 50 miles from the Atlantic Ocean and just off the Pamlico Sound sits North Carolina’s first incorporated town, Bath.
 In the 1600’s, French Huguenots arrived from Virginia and set up the first working port in the state.
-With its location on the water, it made Bath, North Carolina a perfect spot to trade fur and tobacco…. and also was a favorite hangout for pirates.
+With its location on the water, it made Bath, NC a perfect spot to trade fur and tobacco…. and also was a favorite hangout for pirates.